-Bluegrass and old-time music are the heartbeat of Mount Airy, North Carolina.
+Bluegrass and old-time music are the heartbeat of the town.
 Nearly every day of the week, there is some live music available in town—either formal or informal.
 Multiple downtown bars and restaurants feature bands and some host regular open jam sessions.
 Look for concerts happening at the Andy Griffith Playhouse, the Earle Theater, or one of the other venues around town.

-Eng and Chang Bunker—the twins whose birth led to the term “Siamese Twins”—settled in the Mount Airy area in the 1840s after years spent touring the world as a sideshow attraction.
+Eng and Chang Bunker—the twins whose birth led to the term “Siamese Twins”—settled in the area in the 1840s after years touring the world as a sideshow attraction.
 North Carolina became their home.

 The Bunker twins married sisters Adelaide and Sarah Yates and raised their families, with 22 children in all.
 Their descendants (over 1500 of them) now live across the country but return for regular giant family reunions.
 The lower level of the Andy Griffith Playhouse is home to an exhibit about the lives of this unusual pair, and they are buried nearby at the White Plains Baptist Church.

-On the grounds of the beautiful Shelton Vineyard, Harvest Grill serves upscale American fare in their dining room and enclosed patio.
+Harvest Grill: Serves upscale American fare on the grounds of Shelton Vineyard.
 We loved the brisket sliders and crab cakes, in particular.

-I was the guest of Mount Airy Tourism and The Tourism Partnership of Surry County and Visit North Carolina on my first visit to Mount Airy, but I liked it so much I returned and brought Lance with me at our expense.
+I was the guest of Mount Airy Tourism and The Tourism Partnership of Surry County and Visit North Carolina on my first visit, but I liked it so much I returned and brought Lance with me at our expense.
 All opinions of the delicious and entertaining are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – at no additional cost to you.

-What would you do with a day in Mount Airy?
+What would you do with a day in Mayberry?